ericcccsliu/ericcccsliu/README.md

 ### hi! my name is eric liu

 currently:
+- providing liquidity on prediction markets
 - building systems to provide liquidity on prediction markets